databrary/policies/terms.md

 solely responsible for activity that occurs on your account; you shall not allow anyone else to use your account, and you are responsible for maintaining the confidentiality of your password.
-You will immediately notify Databrary by email to contact\@databrary.org of any unauthorized use of your account, or other account-related security breach of which you become aware.
+You will immediately notify Databrary by email to contact@databrary.org of any unauthorized use of your account, or other account-related security breach of which you become aware.

 7. Institutional Authorization
 ------------------------------

-Users who seek access to Databrary\'s Restricted Data must gain authorization from an Institution or from an existing Authorized Investigator (as an Affiliate).
+Users who seek access to Databrary's Restricted Data must gain authorization from an Institution or from an existing Authorized Investigator (as an Affiliate).
 Seeking authorization is the final step in the account creation and registration process.
 Databrary will work